Turismo de Cantabria

 This ingredient is traditionally highly prized in Cantabria, the region that introduced it to the rest of Spain, although anchovies are also caught along the Mediterranean coast and in the bay of Cadiz.
 In the late 19th century, numerous factories were set up in the fishing towns of the Cantabrian coast to process and conserve them.
 One of the most notable is Santoña.
 Freshly caught anchovies are up to 21 cm long, a slender fish with a dark greenish back and white underside with pearly reflections.
 They have an intense flavour and a smooth texture.
 You can find them fresh, usually called “boquerones”, or salted and canned.

 Informasjon om produktet

-- It is caught on the Bay of Biscay, in the Mediterranean Sea and on the Gulf of Cadiz (Atlantic Ocean).
+- Opprinnelse: They are caught in the Cantabrian sea, the Mediterranean, and the gulf of Cadiz (Atlantic Ocean).